-The following are the Special Terms and Conditions (STCs) for the Iowa Wellness Plan section 1115(a) Medicaid demonstration (hereinafter "demonstration") to enable Iowa to operate this demonstration.
-The Centers for Medicare & Medicaid Services (CMS) has granted a waiver of a requirement under section 1902(a) of the Social Security Act (the Act).
+The following are the Special Terms and Conditions (STCs) for the Iowa Wellness Plan section 1115(e) Medicaid demonstration (hereinafter "demonstration") to enable Iowa to operate this demonstration.
+Pursuant to authority in section 1115 of the Act, the Centers for Medicare & Medicaid Services (CMS) has granted waivers of certain requirements under section 1902(a) of the Social Security Act (the Act).
 These STCs set forth in detail the nature, character and extent of federal involvement in the demonstration and the state's obligations to CMS during the life of the demonstration.
-Enrollment activities for the new adult population began on October 1, 2013 for the Iowa Wellness Plan with eligibility effective January 1, 2014.
-The demonstration will be statewide and is approved through December 31, 2016.
+Enrollment activities for the new adult group began on October 1, 2013 for the Iowa Wellness Plan with eligibility effective January 1, 2014.
+The demonstration is statewide and is approved through December 31, 2019.